By Mandi Maxwell

 It’s been 12 years since I had my life-changing realization, and not having kids was still the best decision I have ever made for myself.

 I wasn’t made for motherhood.
 It’s just not in my nature.
 However, that doesn’t mean I’m not nurturing.
 There’s this stigma against childfree people (women especially) that if they don’t have or want kids, it means they’re not nurturing.
 It also means they have less value in society—less value as human beings.
 What many people don’t realize is, not having children has been the most nurturing thing I could have done for myself, and for my hypothetical children.
 I would have been a miserable mother.
-Having had a past struggle with clinical depression and PMDD (premenstrual dysphoric disorder), mixed with the regret and weight of not listening to my heart—not to mention needing a good sleep each night—I wouldn’t have been able to show up for my kid(s).
+Having had a past struggle with PMDD (premenstrual dysphoric disorder), and a current struggle with atypical depression, mixed with the regret and weight of not listening to my heart—not to mention needing a good sleep each night—I wouldn’t have been able to show up for my kid(s).
 I wouldn’t have been able to show up for myself.
 I wouldn’t have been able to show up for my life.

 So, for me, not having kids is the most nurturing thing I could have done for myself, my loved ones, and the world.